services.add(new ServiceStartApp(this));

 Example services that includes SO files see:

-To improve this documentation just edit the source of this page in AsciiDoctor (simple wiki-like syntax) and create a pull request to Castle Game Engine WWW (cge-www) repository.
+To improve this documentation just edit this page and create a pull request to cge-www repository.